 Incorporating / Forming a company in Bolivia

-Before entering the Bolivian market, you must spend some time in the country to determine the level of demand for your products and services.
+Before entering the Bolivian market, we recommend spending some time in the country gathering information on the level of demand for your products.

 Get a Bolivian visa with your legal entity